GnawhDaniel/Songlify/README.md

 A special thanks to Tom Howland, the original creator of Heardlify.
 His innovative work and creativity have been a major inspiration for Songlify, and this project is largely based on his original game.
 Please check out the original [here](https://heardlify.app/). <sub><sup>but before you do please play me version first :)</sup></sub>

 ## Contact
-For any inquiries or support issues, please contact us at [your contact email].
+For any inquiries or support issues, please contact me at [danielhwang02@gmail.com].

 ## Enjoy the Game!
 Ready to test your music knowledge?
-Head over to Songlify and start playing!
+Head over to [Songlify](https://songlify.hwangapp.com/) and start playing!